• Home

 Catch the train (Nara Line) to Inari Station or the subway (Keihan Line) to Fushimi-Inari Station.
 When you arrive at Fushimi Inari, you’ll be met by the Romon Gate and the Main Hall.
 It’s in this Main Hall where daily offerings are made by visitors.
 Behind this, at the back of the grounds, is where you will find the torii gates.

-The full loop through the torii gates is approximately four kilometres in length and takes about two to three hours to complete.
+The full loop through the Torii gates is approximately four kilometres in length and takes about two to three hours to complete.
 Visitors are welcome to hike as much of the trail as they like and can turn around at any time.

 However, it is worth it to at least travel to the halfway point, where the Yotsutsuji intersection lies – especially if you come for sunrise.
 Here you can see stunning views of the city from above.